-Swampy Lakes Sno-Park (Hwy 46 - Milepost 16, elevation 5800') has 48-68" snow depth.
-Trails and snow conditions are wet and soft for skiing or snowshoeing at this time.
+Swampy Lakes Sno-Park (Hwy 46 - Milepost 16, elevation 5800') maintains a good snow depth.
+Trails and snow conditions are wet and soft to new to icy conditions for skiing or snowshoeing at this time.
 Access to about 25 miles of easy to most difficult Nordic ski trails, six warming shelters (day use only), with connecting trails to Meissner, Vista Butte, and Dutchman trail systems.
 There are also 3.5 miles of easiest to intermediate snowshoeing trails.
 This designated snowshoe trail is designed and recommended for snowshoers only.
 The ski trails in the area are open to snowshoers as well, but remember to avoid walking on the set ski tracks.
 Area is closed to dogs.